shammip/Course_Work/README.md

-# Computer Science 1: Starting Computing Course
+# Computer Science Projects

-These are some programs that I created in each course:
+These are some projects that I created in each course:
-* Compressive Strength of Concrete (Data Science course)
+* Compressive Strength of Concrete (Data Science)
-* Dictionary (Algorithms course)
+* Dictionary (Algorithms)
-* Image Processing Application (Starting Computing course)
+* Image Processing Application (Starting Computing)